Celebrating Right to Know 2020 with a timely discussion on the right to access information and the use of algorithms in government decision-making.

 The increasing adoption of technology across society, including in government, requires the preservation, assurance and assertion of information access rights.

 - Senior Research Fellow, University of Cambridge – Dr Jat Singh

-This interactive forum will be facilitated by Susan Bennett, Founder of InfoGovANZ and will cover:
+This interactive forum was facilitated by Susan Bennett, Founder of InfoGovANZ and covered: